lluchs/sparsearray/README.md

 A data structure like this is used for OpenClonk's [PXS][1] which are “tiny bits of moving material”.
 Iteration happens twice per frame for simulation and drawing.
 PXS are created mainly for waterfalls and rain.
-Deletion usally happens when the PXS hit something and settle.
-Thus, there is no predicatble lifetime.
+Deletion usually happens when the PXS hit something and settle.
+Thus, there is no predictable lifetime.

 [1]: https://github.com/openclonk/openclonk/blob/master/src/landscape/C4PXS.h

-## Implemenations
+## Implementations

 The following describes all implementation variants which are located in `sparsearray.h`.